apache/pulsar/site2/docs/cookbooks-partitioned.md

 ```

 ### How to choose partition when using a key
 If a message has a key, it supersedes the round robin routing policy.
-The following is an example on how to choose partition when you use a key.
+The following example illustrates how to choose partition when you use a key.

 ```java
 // If the message has a key, it supersedes the round robin routing policy